 Dizziness, lightheaded, feeling dizzy, feeling like you might pass out, head feels like it is swimming or spinning, you feel off balance, you feel unsteady anxiety symptom

 You feel (or suddenly feel) dizzy, lightheaded, faint, off balance, unsteady, that you might faint or pass out, or that you might fall over.
 It might also feel as though you are walking on a boat on water, that the floor beneath you feels like it is moving up and down or side to side, that you feel your legs may not support you, that you are unsteady, or that it’s hard to keep your balance.

 You might also have difficulty placing your feet because your perception of the ground or floor may seem wrong or incorrect.
 In some cases, it may seem that even though you are standing on a firm floor, the floor may be vibrating or moving, the room may appear to be moving or rocking, or the surroundings around you seem to be moving, shaking, rocking, or vibrating.

 While you haven't passed out yet, you think you might.
 The prospect may frighten you.
 You may also think, "What if I pass out, what will everyone think of me?"
 The thought of passing out frightens you, which can cause more symptoms and fear.

-Those who experience this symptom persistently still can notice increases and decreases in severity associated with ‘waves’ or ‘episodes’ of intensity.
+Those who experience anxiety dizziness persistently still can notice increases and decreases in severity associated with 'waves' or 'episodes' of intensity.
 Sometimes the intensity can increase for an extended period of time, such as days before the intensity decreases again.

-Some people experience episodes of this symptom in association with an increase and decrease in their anxiety and stress (this symptom’s intensity and severity increases and decreases with the intensity of their anxiety and stress), whereas others experience persistent dizziness regardless of an increase or decrease in anxiety and stress.
+Some people experience episodes of anxiety dizziness in association with an increase and decrease in their anxiety and stress (this symptom’s intensity and severity increases and decreases with the intensity of their anxiety and stress), whereas others experience persistent dizziness regardless of an increase or decrease in anxiety and stress.